jonathaneunice/items/README.rst

 ======

 Not currently organized for handling cyclic data structures.
-Those do not appear in processing JSON, XML, and other common data formats, but still might be a nice future extension.
+Those do not appear in processing JSON, XML, and other common data formats, but might be a nice future extension.

 Installation